Kennedy cousin Skakel will not be retried in 1975 killing

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

+The state Supreme Court reinstated the conviction in a 4-3 ruling in 2016.
+But the justice who wrote the decision retired soon afterward and a new justice sided with Skakel in a highly unusual 4-3 opinion in 2018 that overturned the conviction.
+The U.S. Supreme Court declined to hear the state's appeal last year.

+In the 2018 ruling, the majority on the state's highest court said Skakel's trial lawyer, Michael Sherman, failed to present a key witness who could have confirmed Skakel's alibi that he was miles away from the crime scene when Moxley was killed.
+Sherman has defended his work on the case.

-On the night of the killing, Martha Moxley and other teens in the Belle Haven neighborhood were out doing pre-Halloween pranks and had visited the Skakel home, police said.
+On the night of the killing, Martha Moxley, 15, and other teens in Greenwich's Belle Haven neighborhood were out doing pre-Halloween pranks, police said.

 Her body was found the next day on her family’s estate, across the street from the Skakel home.
 She had been beaten with a 6-iron owned by the Skakel family and stabbed in the throat with a piece of the golf club’s shattered shaft, police said.

-At Skakel’s trial, prosecutors suggested Skakel was angry with Martha because she had spurned his advances while having a sexual liaison with his brother Tommy.
+At Skakel’s trial, prosecutors suggested Skakel was angry with Martha because she had spurned his advances and showed an interest in her brother, Thomas, who was an early suspect but denied any role in the killing.

-Michael Skakel said he was miles away from the crime scene watching a “Monty Python” television show with others at the likely time Moxley was killed.
-But prosecutors maintain he could have killed her after returning home that night.
+At the 2002 trial, prosecutors presented several witnesses who said they heard Skakel confess or make incriminating statements.

+One of those witnesses, Gregory Coleman, died from heroin use by the time Skakel’s trial began.
+But prosecutors were permitted to read Coleman’s pretrial testimony into the record, including an allegation that Skakel once told him: "I’m going to get away with murder, because I’m a Kennedy.″

 Comments